 A study of basic and advanced technique of pointe work.
 Designed for the student with several years of ballet training.
-Includes pointe exercises at the barre, center work, and variations. consent: Department. co-requisite: DANC 2420, 3420, or 4420. repeat: May be repeated for credit. offered: Semester I and II.
+Includes pointe exercises at the barre, center work, and variations.
+CO-REQUISITE: DANC 2420, 3420, or 4420.
+REPEAT: May be repeated for credit.
+OFFERED: Sem.
+I, II.

-3530 Partnering for Ballet and Modern Dance 1 hr.
-(2, 0)
+3530 Partnering for Ballet and Modern Dance

 A study of the basic technique of partnering work, including pas de deux in ballet and effort/energy lifts/weight sharing in modern dance.
-Designed for students at intermediate-or advanced-level in ballet and modern dance technique. consent: Department. repeat: May be repeated for credit. offered: Semester I.
+Designed for students at intermediate- or advanced-level in ballet and modern dance technique.
+REPEAT: May be repeated for credit.
+OFFERED: Sem.
+I.

-3580 Dance Improvisation III 1 hr.
-(2, 0)
+3580 Dance Improvisation III

 Explores the technique of contact improvisation.
-Students continue to develop their sense of space, time, and proprioception while exploring the levels of physical relationships, communication and the physical laws that govern gravity, momentum and inertia to form a continuous motion conversation. prerequisite: DANC 2580. offered: Semester II.
+Students continue to develop their sense of space, time, and proprioception while exploring the levels of physical relationships, communication and the physical laws that govern gravity, momentum and inertia to form a continuous motion conversation.
+PREREQUISITE: DANC 2580.
+REPEAT: May be repeated for credit.
+OFFERED: Sem.
+II.

-3590 Dance Composition III 1 hr.
-(2, 0)
+3590 Dance Composition III

 Explores the ideas of rise and fall, arching themes, storylines, abstraction, choreography for hire, and site-specific works.
-Includes character development, relationships between dancers, music selection. prerequisite: DANC 2590. offered: Semester I.
+Includes character development, relationships between dancers, music selection.
+PREREQUISITE: DANC 2590.
+OFFERED: Sem.
+I.